Taliban should not foster terrorism on Afghan soil, India tells United Nations

 Afghans have been protesting against the Taliban ever since the group formed the government in September, three weeks after it captured the capital city of Kabul on August 15.

-The Taliban took complete control of the country after the United States withdrew its troops on August 30.

-As the Taliban steadily conquered the provinces, several other countries also evacuated their troops along with thousands of Afghan citizens who wished to flee the Taliban regime.
+As the Taliban steadily conquered the provinces, the United States and several other countries evacuated their troops.
+Thousands of Afghan citizens have since then continued to make desperate attempts to flee the Taliban regime.

 Over the last three weeks, the insurgent group consolidated its power by capturing the remaining districts.
 On Monday, they claimed to have captured Panjshir – Afghanistan’s resistance stronghold and the last of the 34 provinces that the Taliban was yet to penetrate.